 Avantra provides the object type Cloud Service to integrate with SaaS solutions.
 There is a generic way of integration, which supports various authentication methods, and there are dedicated integrations, which simplify the setup and provide out-of-the-box support for business relevant checks.

-Currently, there is a direct support for the SAP Cloud Platform Neo, others are planned, for example, SAP SaaS solutions, Ariba, SAP Cloud Platform Integration, SuccessFactors, Concur, etc.
+Currently, there is direct support for the SAP Cloud Platform Neo, others are planned, for example, SAP SaaS solutions, Ariba, SAP Cloud Platform Integration, SuccessFactors, Concur, etc.

 Avantra can synchronize cloud VMs via the AWS API too and automatically creates an Avantra Server managed object.
 Google and Microsoft Azure will be supported soon.